Marcus Stroman pitches a gem as Blue Jays best Baltimore Orioles

 “Guys do press, even the guys who been very successful in the game.
 They’re human beings, they’re aware of it.
 They’re trying to get it done.
 A lot of times that can work against you.”

 There was good news from Florida, where pitcher Aaron Sanchez, coming back from blister problems on his right hand, threw 66 pitches in a rehab start for the minor-league Dunedin Blue Jays.
-He allowed three runs, but Gibbons said there were “no issues at all with the finger, which is the important thing.”
+He allowed three runs but Gibbons said there were “no issues at all with the finger, which is the important thing.”

 Follow @dshoaltson Twitter: